 About Crispus Attucks Community Center

-Since 1927, the Crispus Attucks Community Center has been an anchor in Southeast Lancaster City.
-The organization has a proud history of providing educational and cultural programs to celebrate African American heritage, serving meals to individuals in need, and focusing on youth education and leadership development.
-Crispus Attucks takes immense pride in its mission to improve the quality of life for youth and families in Lancaster by providing services that promote community prosperity, physical and mental health, and by offering programs and cultural events which preserve the African American heritage.
+Since 1927, the Crispus Attucks Community Center (CACC) has been an anchor in Southeast Lancaster City.
+CACC takes immense pride in its mission to improve the quality of life for youth and families in Lancaster by providing services that promote community prosperity, physical and mental health, and by offering programs and cultural events which preserve and celebrate the African American heritage.

 About Community Action Partnership

-The Community Action Partnership is Lancaster County’s largest anti-poverty organization, helping low income families move toward self-sufficiency.
-CAP’s service profile interrupts inter-generational poverty with programs that support families and individuals at every age and place in life, in the areas of education and child development, health and nutrition, household stability and safety and empowerment.
+The Community Action Partnership is Lancaster County’s largest anti-poverty organization, helping low income families move toward economic empowerment.
+CAP’s service profile interrupts generational poverty with programs that support families and individuals at every age and place in life, in the areas of education and child development, health and nutrition, household stability and safety and empowerment.
 For more information, visit www.caplanc.org.